 Inside one of the historic gold rush homes in Bannack Montana.

-Plummer back east in Maine for eight years.
-But when William crossed paths with Plummer on the main street of Bannack, Montana one fine day in early 1963, Plummer denied knowing William.
+But when William crossed paths with Sheriff Henry Plummer on the main street of Bannack, Montana one fine day in early 1963, Plummer denied knowing William.

-William Dalton mentioned to Clara and Matilda Dalton at dinner that night that he was puzzled why Plummer denied knowing him because they had grown up together.
-But later it was learned that Plummer had murdered a man in California several years earlier, and was hiding and running from his past.
+William Dalton mentioned to Clara and Matilda Dalton at dinner that night that he was puzzled why Plummer denied knowing him because he and his parents and sisters lived near them for eight years in Wisconsin.
+Later it was learned that Plummer had murdered a man in California several years earlier, and was hiding and running from his past.

 For more information on the "Innocents" and the Montana Vigilantes, CLICK HERE.

 Visitor Center, Guided Tours and a Campground